Setting up the psiTurk Docker container

 Let’s see how we can take advantage of that fact.
 First, make sure that

-directory only contains the Dockerfile
+your ~/psiturk-example directory only contains the Dockerfile:

-command should just return Dockerfile
+ls ~/psiturk-exampleThe ls command should just return Dockerfile.
+Next, run the

-following command from inside of the ~/psiturk-example
+following command from inside of the ~/psiturk-example directory.
+You

-can run the command cd ~/psiturk-example
+can run the command cd ~/psiturk-example first, if you want to make

 sure you’re in that directory:

-part at the very end of the command (<YOUR_USERNAME>/psiturk-example
+part at the very end of the command (<YOUR_USERNAME>/psiturk-example)

 is the name of image that is the basis for the container that you’re